Cervical Stenosis

 What is cervical stenosis?
 What kind of doctor treats cervical stenosis?

 Cervical stenosis is a condition where the spinal canal in the neck (cervical spine) becomes narrowed or too small for the spinal cord and nerve roots.
 A cervical stenosis can be diagnosed by a spine specialist such as a neurosurgeon or an orthopedic surgeon.
 As a result, the narrowing can potentially put pressure on the spinal cord and nerve roots, which can lead to various symptoms as well as a condition called myelopathy, or pinched nerves as they exit the spinal canal.
+While spinal stenosis is a term used to describe a condition that can affect the entire spine, cervical stenosis refers to a stenosis that affects the neck specifically.

 On occasion, damage to the spinal cord and nerve roots may occur, leading to a condition called myeloradiculopathy.
 Cervical stenosis can result from a variety of causes, as listed below, while the severity of the condition can also vary.